Great Career Facts for Anyone Earning an MBA

 A Variety of Industries Want People With MBA Degrees

 No matter an industry’s product or service, it needs leaders who understand how business works and how to manage people and make good decisions.
 Because of this, people who hold a Master of Business Administration are in demand.
-Here are the top five industry sectors hiring those with MBAs:*
+Some of the top industry sectors hiring those with MBAs:1

 Those With an MBA Degree Hold a Wide Variety of Titles

 Earning a business administration master’s can prepare you for a variety of careers and leadership positions.
 The most common titles held by professionals with an MBA degree include:

 - Senior financial analyst

 - Product marketing manager

 - Account manager